Mohegan Sun Arena

-The Mohegan Sun Arena is a 10,000 seat multi-purpose arena in Uncasville, Connecticut, located inside the Mohegan Sun casino resort.
+The Mohegan Sun Arena is a 10,000 seat multi-purpose arena in the Uncasville area of Montville, Connecticut located inside the Mohegan Sun casino resort.
 The arena facility features 30000 sqft of configurable exhibition space and a 400 ft clear span.
 It was built by the Perini Building Company, and opened in October 2001.
+The arena is home to the Connecticut Sun of the Women's National Basketball Association (WNBA).

 History

 The multi-purpose facility has hosted a wide variety of events; including the American Kennel Club, WWE, concerts from major classical, country, jazz, metal, rap, rock, and pop acts, as well as sporting events such as PBR events, Bellator, NCAA games, PBA tournaments, early UFC bouts, and the World's Strongest Man Super Series Competition.
 The largest event on record to have been held at the arena was the inaugural Barrett-Jackson collector car auction in the Northeast in 2016, for which 90,000 tickets were sold to the multi-day event.

-Major network and cable television broadcasting companies, including CBS, NBC, ABC, FOX, ESPN and CNN have all produced events through this arena.
+Major network and cable television broadcasting companies, including CBS, NBC, ABC, FOX, ESPN, and CNN have all produced events through this arena.